cliche818/increment_integer_api/README.md

 go to localhost:3300 (connects to the production backend server, I couldn't figure how to connect locally)

 ### What did you not include in your solution that you want us to know about?
-I didn't have time to add unit tests for the frontend.
-If wanted to take a step further, then browser testing on the frontend (using a library like Cypress)
+I didn't have time to add unit tests for the frontend, spent alot of time prototyping approaches.
+To take a step further, I could add browser testing on the frontend (using a library like Cypress)

 ### Other information about your submission that you feel it's important that we know if applicable.
 -there's unit tests for the backend portion of the code challenge